A98Rahman/COSC4P02Project/rasa/README.md

 The "rasa" folder contains the rasa application.

 Rasa is a python application for building chatbots.
-For a tutorial on how Rasa works, watch this video: https://www.youtube.com/watch?v=sazsWmP2d3o
+Here's a good tutorial for learning how to use Rasa: https://www.youtube.com/watch?v=sazsWmP2d3o

 ## Execution Instructions